aws/neptune-gremlin-client/README.md

 When the Neptune Management API experiences a high rate of requests, it starts throttling API calls.
 If you have a lot of clients frequently polling for endpoint information, your application can very quickly experience throttling (in the form of HTTP 400 throttling exceptions).

-Because of this throttling behaviour, if your application uses a lot of concurrent `GremlinClient` and `ClusterEndpointsRefreshAgent` instances, instead of querying the Management API directly, you should proxy endpoint refresh requests through an AWS Lambda function.
+Because of this throttling behaviour, if your application uses a lot of concurrent `GremlinClient` and `ClusterEndpointsRefreshAgent` instances, instead of querying the Management API directly, you should [proxy endpoint refresh requests through an AWS Lambda function](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology).
 The Lambda function can periodically query the Management API and then cache the results on behalf of its clients.

 ### ClusterEndpointsRefreshAgent credentials

-When you create a `ClusterEndpointsRefreshAgent` using the one of the `lambaProxy` or `managementApi` factory methods, you can supply the credentials necessary to invoke the AWS Lambda proxy, or the Neptune Management API, as appropriate.
-These can be a separate set of credentials from the credentials used to query your NEptuen database (see [Connecting to an IAM auth enabled Neptune database](#connecting-to-an-iam-auth-enabled-neptune-database)).
+When you create a `ClusterEndpointsRefreshAgent` using one of the `lambaProxy` or `managementApi` factory methods, you can supply the credentials necessary to invoke the AWS Lambda proxy, or the Neptune Management API, as appropriate.
+These can be a separate set of credentials from the [credentials used to query your Neptune database](#connecting-to-an-iam-auth-enabled-neptune-database).

 You can supply the name of a named profile in a local profile configuration file:

 ```
 String profileName = "my-profile";

+// Using a Lambda proxy
 ClusterEndpointsRefreshAgent lambdaProxyRefreshAgent =
-        ClusterEndpointsRefreshAgent.lambdaProxy("neptune-endpoints-inf-lambda", "eu-west-1", profileName);
+        ClusterEndpointsRefreshAgent.lambdaProxy("neptune-endpoints-info-lambda", "eu-west-1", profileName);

+// Querying the Neptune Management API
 ClusterEndpointsRefreshAgent managementApiRefreshAgent =
         ClusterEndpointsRefreshAgent.managementApi("my-cluster-id", "eu-west-1", profileName);
 ```